Hyo0312/my-first-app/README.md

 ### This is my "first" app on sreamlit.

-'print(This is my first app on sreamlit")
+print(This is my first app on sreamlit")